 Located in a disaster area: Historically, federally declared disasters are specific to taxpayers in located in affected areas – the IRS designates eligible areas on a county by county basis, in a published Notice.
 These IRS Notices specify which counties have been affected, the date the disaster began, and the type and duration of tax relief provided.
 Pursuant to these Notices, affected taxpayers are automatically eligible for relief.
 Here is a link to the IRS website’s resource on disaster relief notices and guidance.

-Please keep in mind that pursuant to Revenue Procedure 2018-58, section 17, a taxpayer who is not otherwise an “affected taxpayer” as defined in the IRS disaster relief guidance ( i.e. they are not located in the “Covered Disaster Area” or doesn’t meet other eligibility) can be eligible for an extension of the 45-day identification deadline or 180-day exchange period deadline for a variety reasons, including, but not limited to: the relinquished or replacement property is located in the federally declared disaster area; the principal place of business of any party to the transaction is located in the disaster area; or a lender will not fund the loan due to the disaster.
+Please keep in mind that pursuant to Revenue Procedure 2018-58, section 17, a taxpayer who is not otherwise an “affected taxpayer” as defined in the IRS disaster relief guidance ( i.e. they are not located in the “Covered Disaster Area” or doesn’t meet other eligibility) can be eligible for an extension of the 45-day identification deadline or 180-day exchange period deadline for a variety reasons that materially affect their transaction, including, but not limited to: the relinquished or replacement property is located in the federally declared disaster area; the principal place of business of any party to the transaction is located in the disaster area; or a lender will not fund the loan due to the disaster.

 Eligibility for disaster extensions could vary on a case by case basis.
 Exchangers and their advisors should carefully review any IRS Notices regarding extensions and make determinations regarding extensions accordingly.